Roger Ebert: Marriage

-At age 50, Ebert married trial attorney Charlie "Chaz" Hammelsmith (formerly Chaz Hammel-Smith) in 1992.
+At age 50, Ebert married trial attorney Charlie "Chaz" Hammel-Smith in 1992.
+Chaz Ebert became vice president of the Ebert Company and has emceed Ebertfest.
 He explained in his memoir, Life Itself, that he did not want to marry before his mother died, as he was afraid of displeasing her.
-In a July 2012 blog entry titled "Roger loves Chaz," Ebert wrote, "She fills my horizon, she is the great fact of my life, she has my love, she saved me from the fate of living out my life alone, which is where I seemed to be heading."
-Chaz Ebert became vice president of the Ebert Company and has emceed Ebertfest.
+In a July 2012 blog entry, Ebert wrote about Chaz, "She fills my horizon, she is the great fact of my life, she has my love, she saved me from the fate of living out my life alone, which is where I seemed to be heading...
+She has been with me in sickness and in health, certainly far more sickness than we could have anticipated.
+I will be with her, strengthened by her example.
+She continues to make my life possible, and her presence fills me with love and a deep security.
+That's what a marriage is for.
+Now I know."